310 Division Street: Modernizing shelter services to address community need

 Community Liaison Committee

-Northumberland County is forming a Community Liaison Committee (CLC) to support successful integration of shelter services at 310 Division Street, Cobourg.
+Northumberland County has formed a Community Liaison Committee (CLC) to support the successful integration of shelter services at 310 Division Street, Cobourg.

-The 310 Division CLC will be a volunteer committee of diverse perspectives.
-Meetings will take place approximately once per month for the first year of operation of the new shelter, with the possibility of extension.
-Committee members will share information, discuss ideas, and collectively problem-solve concerns.
+The 310 Division CLC is a volunteer committee of diverse perspectives that will meet approximately once per month for the first year of operation of the new shelter, to share information, discuss ideas, and collectively problem-solve concerns.

 • Help successfully integrate 310 Division Street into the community.